What is PeaceJam Southeast?

 Students in grades K through 12 study the PeaceJam curriculum and engage in service learning through PeaceJam's Global Call to Action.
 PeaceJam is available to all schools, youth-serving agencies or faith-based institutions that serve youth ages 5-25.
 It can be built into a pre-existing program, an academic class, or an after-school club.
 Each group determines how much time to spend on program content and how often to meet.
 The more time devoted to PeaceJam, the greater the impact the program will have on its participants.
 Florida State students go weekly into Leon County schools to introduce PeaceJam curriculum and support Global Call to Action service initiatives.

 Throughout the school year, PeaceJam serves a number of local area schools and community programs utilizing our PeaceJam curriculum.
-We send FSU students to serve as PeaceJam coaches where they have the opportunity to work with groups of young people to educate them about the thirteen Nobel Peace Laureates who are a part of our program.
-They also help their students develop a service projects, which they implement by the end of the school year.
-If you have any questions about our program and how to be involved you can also contact Carlo Morante at email@example.com.
+We send FSU students to serve as PeaceJam coaches where they have the opportunity to work with groups of young people to educate them about the 13 Nobel Peace Laureates who are a part of our program.
+They also help their students develop a service project, which they implement by the end of the school year.

 Each spring the Florida State campus hosts a PeaceJam conference for high school students from throughout the Southeast region.
 Although the conference is intended for high school students, college students and the Florida State community play a major role.
 Florida State students have the opportunity to serve on planning committees and as mentors, who facilitate small groups at the conference.
 Mentors participate in a number of pre-conference activities, which include facilitation training, social activities, and in-depth training on PeaceJam and the visiting Nobel Peace Prize laureate.